feathersjs/docs/api/authentication/client.md

 npm install @feathersjs/authentication-client --save
 ```

 The [@feathersjs/authentication-client](https://github.com/feathersjs/authentication-client) module allows you to easily authenticate against a Feathers server.
-It is not required, but makes it easier to implement authentication in your client by automatically storing and sending the JWT access token and handling re-authenticating when a websocket disconnects.
+It is not required, but makes it easier to implement authentication in your client by automatically storing and sending the access token and handling re-authenticating when a websocket disconnects.

 ## Configuration